8thlight/boucher/README.md

     rake servers:ssh[<instance id>]

-5) Create new poweruser (unless you like 'unubutu' as your poweruser).
+5) Create new poweruser (unless you like 'ubuntu' as your poweruser).

     sudo adduser <username>
     sudo adduser <username> sudo